domschl/HuggingFaceGuidedTourForMac/README.md

 source .venv/bin/activate
 ```

 This will install a virtual environment at `HuggingFaceGuidedTourForMac/.venv` using the python version defined in the project's [`.python-version`](https://github.com/domschl/HuggingFaceGuidedTourForMac/blob/main/.python-version) file and install the dependencies defined in [`pyproject.toml`](https://github.com/domschl/HuggingFaceGuidedTourForMac/blob/main/pyproject.toml) and finally activate that environment.
 Have a look at each of those locations and files to get an understanding what `uv sync` installed.
-Checkout `uv` [documentation](https://docs.astral.sh/uv/) for general information on `uv`.
+Check out `uv` [documentation](https://docs.astral.sh/uv/) for general information on `uv`.

 You have now a virtual environment with _all_ of the mentioned deep learning frameworks installed.
 (Look at [pyproject.toml](https://github.com/domschl/HuggingFaceGuidedTourForMac/blob/main/pyproject.toml) for the installed versions.)
 This is only useful for a first overview, and below we will install each separately and step-by-step.